inveniosoftware/invenio/docs/admin/bibupload-admin-guide.rst

     delete all existing tag instances
     not supported

-Note, in append and insert mode,
+Note that in append and insert mode

 ::